orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 **Authors:**
 Jonas Lekevicius, Eric Wall

 This is a basic Q&A-type Orb.
 The holder has the right to submit a text-based question to the creator and the right to receive a text-based response.
 The question is limited in length but responses may come in any length.
-Questions and answers are hash-committed to the Ethereum blockchain so that the track record cannot be changed.
+Questions and answers are hash-committed to the blockchain so that the track record cannot be changed.
 The Orb has a cooldown.
 The Orb uses Harberger tax and is always on sale.
 This means that when you purchase the Orb, you must also set a price which you’re willing to sell the Orb at.
-However, you must pay an amount base on tax rate to the Orb smart contract per year in order to maintain the Orb ownership.
+However, you must pay an amount based on tax rate to the Orb contract per year in order to maintain the Orb ownership.
 This amount is accounted for per second, and user funds need to be topped up before the foreclosure time to maintain ownership.

 *Supports ERC-721 interface but reverts on all transfers.
 Uses `Ownable`'s `owner()` to identify the creator of the Orb.
 Uses `ERC721`'s `ownerOf(tokenId)` to identify the current holder of the Orb.*

 ## State Variables